EiffelWebFramework/EWF/Writing-the-handlers.md

 An **ETag** header is a kind of message digest.
 Clients can use etags to avoid re-fetching responses for unchanged resources, or to avoid updating a resource that may have changed since the client last updated it.
 You must implement this routine to test for matches **if and only if** you return non-Void responses for the etag routine.
+Note that if you support multiple representations through content negotiation, then etags are dependent upon the selected variant.
+Therefore you will need to have the response entity available for this routine.
+This can be done in check_resource_exists.

 ### etag

 You are strongly encouraged to return non-Void for this routine.
 See [Validation Model](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.3) for more details.
+Note that if you support multiple representations through content negotiation, then etags are dependent upon the selected variant.
+Therefore you will need to have the response entity available for this routine.
+This can be done in check_resource_exists.

 ### modified_since